 Options include Bob’s Clam Shack and Robert’s Maine Grill (where the lobster roll and chowder pictured above came from).
 While in Kittery, you’ll also want to stop at Yummies, a store filled with all kinds of candy.

-If you want, you can combine a trip with Kittery with a stop in Portsmouth, NH.
-They are in different states but are adjacent.
-It’s easy to visit both.
+If you want, you can combine a trip to Kittery with a stop in Portsmouth, NH.
+Although they are in different states, they are adjacent, and it’s easy to visit both.

 See things to do in Kittery here.